CursedOcean/CursedOcean.github.io/README.md

 ## Remote Linux Cluster Parallelization using Dask in Python
 R, Bash, and Python code again using UC Berkeley's remote SCF Cluster to performed parallelized processing of Wikipedia data related to Barack Obama, specifically from Aug 2008 to Dec 2008, when he became president for the first time.
 Roughly 120 GB of zipped data are processed in parallel using Python's Dask package, and the number of hits on pages containing 'Barack_Obama' is aggregated for each Day-Hour from Aug 1 2008 to Dec 31 2008.
 The data are then exported as a csv to be analyzed in R with graphs using the ggplot2 package.

+## EM Algorithm for Censored Regression
+R code implementing EM Algorithm for simple linear regression with right censored data i.e. for y values greater than some c, we only have the censored value c not the actual value.
+We utilize the expectation-maximization algorithm in order to average over these unknown data in our regression process.
+Results compared to direct optimization of the log-likelihood for normal regression coefficients.